 Almost all Chardonnay wines are meant to be chilled, making them work extremely well with dishes that contain butter and cheeses.
 The wines also have less acid content than other white grapes which makes them work well with seafood.
 There are numerous foods that you can pair Chardonnay with, which is what makes it so popular.

-Here at Rembrandt’s, we offer three different Chardonnays on our menu, and we often feature others.
-The ones we keep in stock are Grayson Cellars 2017 Chardonnay and Frank Family Vineyards 2015 Carneros Chardonnay (both from California) and Dipinti 2016 Unoaked Chardonnay, which is Italian with a different flavor than most because it isn’t aged in oak barrels.
-Come in today to try one of these three exceptional wines, and watch our Facebook page and Instagram for our feature wines each week.2
+At Rembrandt’s, we offered three different Chardonnays on our menu, and we often featured others.
+The ones we kept in stock were Grayson Cellars Chardonnay and Frank Family Vineyards Carneros Chardonnay (both from California) and Dipinti Unoaked Chardonnay, which is Italian with a different flavor than most because it isn’t aged in oak barrels.19